Book of Ruth: Oldest surviving manuscripts

+There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
+Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (4th century), Codex Alexandrinus (5th century).
+The whole book of Ruth is missing from the extant Codex Sinaiticus.

 Themes and background

 Levirate marriage and the "redeemers"

 The Book of Ruth illustrates the difficulty of trying to use laws given in books such as Deuteronomy as evidence of actual practice.
-Naomi planned to provide security for herself and Ruth by arranging a levirate marriage with Boaz.
-She instructed Ruth to uncover Boaz's feet after he had gone to sleep and to lie down.
-When Boaz woke up, surprised to see a woman at his feet, Ruth explained that she wanted him to redeem (marry) her.
-Some modern commentators see sexual allusions in this part of the story, with 'feet' as a euphemism for genitals.
+Naomi plans to provide security for herself and Ruth by arranging a Levirate marriage with Boaz.
+She instructs Ruth to uncover Boaz's feet and lie down after he has gone to sleep.
+When Boaz wakes up, surprised to see a woman at his feet, Ruth explains that she wants him to redeem (marry) her.
+The usual interpretation is to see sexual allusions in this part of the story, with 'feet' as a euphemism for genitals.

-Since there was no heir to inherit Elimelech's land, custom required a close relative (usually the dead man's brother) to marry the widow of the deceased in order to continue his family line (Deuteronomy 25:5–10).
+Since there is no heir to inherit Elimelech's land, custom required a close relative (usually the dead man's brother) to marry the widow of the deceased in order to continue his family line (Deuteronomy 25:5–10).
 This relative was called the goel, the "kinsman-redeemer".
-As Boaz was not Elimelech's brother, nor was Ruth his widow, scholars refer to the arrangement here as "Levirate-like".
-A complication arises in the story: another man was a closer relative to Elimelech than Boaz and had first claim on Ruth.
-This conflict was resolved through the custom that required land to stay in the family: a family could mortgage land to ward off poverty, but the law required a kinsman to purchase it back into the family (Leviticus 25:25ff).
-Boaz met the near kinsman at the city gate (the place where contracts were settled); the kinsman first said he would purchase Elimelech's (now Naomi's) land, but, upon hearing he must also take Ruth as his wife, withdrew his offer.
-Boaz thus became Ruth and Naomi's "kinsman-redeemer."
+As Boaz was not Elimelech's brother, nor Ruth his widow, scholars refer to the arrangement here as "Levirate-like".
+A complication arises in the story when it is revealed that another man is a closer relative to Elimelech than Boaz and therefore has first claim on Ruth.

+This conflict is resolved through the custom that required land to stay in the family: a family could mortgage land to ward off poverty, but the law required a male relative to purchase it back into the family (Leviticus 25:25).
+When Boaz meets the near kinsman at the city gate, the place where contracts were settled, the kinsman initially agrees to purchase Elimelech's (now Naomi's) land, but upon hearing he must also take Ruth as his wife, he withdraws his offer.
+Boaz thus becomes "kinsman-redeemer" to Naomi and Ruth.